Blaise Compaoré: 2000s

-Compaoré agreed to meet with United Nations supervised bodies to export weapons after allegations that he and his government has been involved in smuggling arms to rebels in Sierra Leone and Angola.
-Just a week before that, Blaise Compaoré met with German, France, and with a European Union representative.
-They discussed their concerns that the country had violated the arms embargo against Sierra Leone and Unita rebels and were being accused of it.
+Compaoré agreed to meet with organizations supervised by the United Nations after allegations surfaced that his government has been involved in smuggling arms to rebels in Sierra Leone and Angola.
+A week before that, Compaoré met with representatives from Germany, France, and the European Union, to address their concerns that the country had violated the arms embargo against Sierra Leone and Unita rebels.

-In 2003, numerous alleged plotters were arrested, following accusations of a coup plot against Compaoré.
-A trial would take place in April 2004 in which they were found guilty.
+In 2003, following accusations of a coup plot against Compaoré, numerous alleged plotters were arrested and, in a trial held in April 2004, they were found guilty.
 Many sympathizers gathered around the court cheering the plotters for their actions.

-In August 2005, he announced his intention to contest the next presidential election.
-Opposition politicians regarded this as unconstitutional due to a constitutional amendment in 2000 limiting a president to two terms and reducing term lengths from seven to five years.
-Compaoré's supporters disputed this, saying that the amendment could not be applied retroactively, and in October 2005, the constitutional council ruled that because Compaoré was a sitting president in 2000, the amendment would not apply until the end of his second term in office, thereby allowing him to present his candidacy for the 2005 election.
+In August 2005, he announced his intention to participate in the next presidential election.
+Opposition politicians regarded this as unconstitutional due to a 2000 amendment limiting a president to two terms and reducing term lengths from seven to five years.
+Compaoré's supporters disputed this, arguing that the amendment could not be applied retroactively, and in October 2005, the constitutional council ruled that because Compaoré was a sitting president in 2000, the amendment would not apply until the end of his 2nd term in office, thereby allowing him to submit his candidacy for the 2005 election.
+On 13 November 2005, Compaoré was re-elected as president, defeating 12 opponents and winning 80.35 percent of the vote.